er0k/slack.sh/README.md

 - `st`: get the current status, skipping cache
 - `stc`: get the cached status (cache lives for 5 minutes)
 - `moon`: a trip to the moon :new_moon_with_face:
-- `zoom`: run this in a cronjob to check if you are using zoom and set `meet` accordingly
+- `auto`: run this in a cronjob to check if you are using the camera and set `meet` accordingly

 ## Install